vein-lang/vein/README.md

 ## What is Vein?

-> **Vein is under active development.** Use it to speed up your development workflows or run quantum production code in resource-constrained environments.
-We're working on more complete std and integration with multiple part of life.
+> **Vein is under active development.** We're working on more complete std and integration with multiple part of life.
+And at the moment we are stabilizing the state of the compiler and the set of language features

 Vein is an all-in-one language for quantum computing and general purpose apps.